Danishshaikh6123/Wordpress-PhpMyAdmin/README.md

 #  #Wordpress-PhpMyAdmin
-- Here we are hosting website in Wordpress using docker compose.
-- In this project we are going to install Wordpress, mysql database and phpmyadmin.
+- Here we are going to install Wordpress, mysql database and phpmyadmin using docker compose.

 # Project Overview
 - Ubuntu based **EC2 instance**.